Sethjsa/old-sethjsa.github.io/README.md

 ## Etc.

 - You can see what I'm listening to [here](https://last.fm/user/SetheryJ).
 - I speak bits and pieces of French, German, Spanish, Swedish and Faroese.
+- I volunteer at the [International Linguistics Olympiad](https://ioling.org/).